Performance against our Recovery Plan

 The Group also brought forward the retirement of its last six 747s and placed its 12 A380s in long term storage.
-The Group is currently planning for five of the A380s to rex-enter service from mid-2022.
+The Group is currently planning for five of the A380s to re-enter service from mid-2022.
 In total, 10 of Qantas’ A380s with upgraded interiors are expected to return to service by 2024 with the remaining two A380s to be retired.

-The focus on our people remains constant throughout the three-year recovery program.
+Importantly, the focus on our people remains constant throughout the three-year recovery program.

-Beyond the three-year recovery program which is due to be completed in FY23, the Group has reaffirmed the FY24 targets which were originally announced at the 2019 Investor Day.
+Beyond the three-year recovery program, which is due to be completed in FY23, the Group has reaffirmed the FY24 targets which were originally announced at the 2019 Investor Day.
 By achieving these targets, the Group is aiming to have top quartile shareholder returns.

 The Group is targeting the following:

-- Qantas International - Targeting ROIC >10%
+- Qantas International - Targeting ROIC >10 per cent

-- Jetstar International - Targeting ROIC >15%
+- Jetstar International - Targeting ROIC >15 per cent

 - Qantas Loyalty - Targeting $500-600 million EBIT